thoughtbot/flutie/README.md

 Flutie is recommended to be run as a gem and included in your Gemfile:

-    gem "flutie", "~> 1.2"
+    gem "flutie"

 After you've bundled, run the installer:

     rake flutie:install

-The installer will copy the Flutie stylesheets into public/flutie/stylesheets
+The installer will copy the Flutie stylesheets into public/stylesheets/sass/flutie

 Once Flutie is installed, with your application running (not in production environment) you can browse to /styleguides.
 This will present you with many standard markup elements that are present in a Rails application, in your default application layout.